agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 I am not so happy about how it looks, but it is a start...

-Besides the problem I already pointed with the KDE plot, I think the circular plots are too small and in consecuence the entire plot has to much white space.
+Besides the problem I already pointed with the KDE plot, I think the circular plots are too small and in consequence the entire plot has to much white space.
 In general there is a lot to improve about this first trace plot.

 # To-Do:

 * Develop appropiate testing for the new arguments.
-* Fix `plot_KDE`.
+* Fix `plot_kde` for circular variables.
 This involves analysing ArviZ KDE computation and understanding why its functionning is not ideal in a circular setting.
-* Write documentation.
+* Write documentation for the new arguments.
-* Improve general aspect of trace plots.
+* Improve general aspect of trace plot.